A diagram-free approach to the stochastic estimates in regularity structures: Introduction

-The investigation of (\ref{eq:sqle}) started in \cite{OW19} sparked some activity, at first in the mildly singular range \cite{FG19,BDH19} of $\alpha\in(\frac{2}{3},1)$, and then up to the white-noise level \cite{GH19,OSSW18}, and finally including the white-noise level \cite{Ge20,BM19,OSSW21}.
-In \cite{OSSW21}, local Schauder estimates were established, based on the notion of modelled distributions, postulating the existence and estimation of a suitable renormalized model.
+The investigation of (\ref{eq:sqle}) started in \cite{OW19} sparked some activity, at first in the mildly singular range \cite{FG19,BDH19} of $\alpha\in(\frac{2}{3},1)$, and then up to the white-noise level ($\alpha>\frac{1}{2}$) \cite{GH19,OSSW18}, and finally including the white-noise level: \cite{GH19} actually deals with the regime $\alpha>0$, however the obtained counterterm is only shown to be local up to $\alpha>\frac{1}{2}$, which was extended in \cite{Ge20} to $\alpha>\frac{1}{3}$; \cite{BGN24} put the calculations performed in \cite{Ge20} on an algebraic footing as a step towards an extension to $\alpha>0$; \cite{BM19} deals with the analytic part of the solution theory up to $\alpha>\frac{2}{5}$, and so does \cite{BHK23} down to $\alpha>0$, however again with the caveat that the obtained counterterm can only be shown to be local up to $\alpha>\frac{2}{5}$.
+In \cite{OSSW21}, local Schauder estimates were established for $\alpha\in(0,1)$, based on the notion of modelled distributions, postulating the existence and estimation of a suitable renormalized model.
 In \cite{LOT21}, the Hopf-theoretic nature of the structure group based on multi-indices was uncovered, which is rather Lie-geometric than combinatorial in the sense that it provides a representation of natural actions on the solution manifold.
 In this paper, we construct the BPHZ-renormalized model and provide its stochastic estimates, as the input to \cite{OSSW21}.
 Our multi-index approach is analytic, meaning that it is based on taking derivatives w.~r.~t.~the nonlinearity $a$ and the noise $\xi$, whereas the tree-based approach is combinatorial, using Feynman diagrams.
 Our approach is fully automated since it proceeds by induction over the index set, with all induction steps having the same structure\footnote{up to the distinction between singular and regular multi-indices}.
 Loosely speaking, \cite{OSSW21} can be seen as an analogue\footnote{however partial and restricted to (\ref{eq:sqle})} of\footnote{including aspects of \cite{BCCH21} in the sense that the notion of the structure group is less generic than in \cite{Ha14}} \cite{Ha14} in the sense that it deals with the analytic solution theory, this paper corresponds to \cite{CH16} by establishing the stochastic estimates on the model, while \cite{LOT21} works out the Hopf-algebraic structure in the spirit of \cite{BHZ19,BCCH21}.
 Let us stress that this paper is essentially self-contained w.~r.~t.~\cite{OSSW21} and \cite{LOT21}, and can be read and appreciated independently: It serves as an input for \cite{OSSW21}, while \cite{LOT21} provides a deeper algebraic understanding not required in this paper\footnote{besides a few finiteness properties and identities explicitly spelled out}.

 In terms of renormalization, the multi-index approach is top-down rather than bottom-up, in the sense that for the renormalized equation

 we postulate on the counter term $h$: \begin{itemize} \item $h$ is local, i.~e.~it depends on the solution $u$ only through its value\footnote{this particularly simple form relies on the assumption that $\xi$ is invariant in law under spatial reflection} $u(x)$ at the current space-time point $x$ and \item $h$ is homogeneous, i.~e.~not explicitly dependent on $x$, and thus\footnote{in view of the stationarity of the noise} deterministic, i.~e.~not explicitly dependent on $\xi$.
 Both conditions imply that $h=h(u(x))$ for some deterministic nonlinearity $h$. \item The most subtle postulate relates $a$ to $h$: If we replace $a$ by $a(\cdot+u)$ for some $u$-shift $u\in\mathbb{R}$, $h$ is replaced by $h(\cdot+u)$.
 This means that the renormalization is independent of the choice of the origin in $u$-space.
 It implies that